cdk8s-team/cdk8s/docs/cli/installation.md

 === "Homebrew"
     `brew install cdk8s`
-Note: the latest version of the `cdk8s` cli available via Homebrew is `0.33.0`.
-Homebrew does not accept beta versions, so until there is a stable release please use `npm` or `yarn` to install the latest cli.
+    > Note: the latest version of the `cdk8s` cli available via Homebrew is `0.33.0` because Homebrew does not accept beta versions.
+Once a stable `1.0.0` version is released it will be available on Homebrew as well.
+In the meantime, please use `npm` or `yarn` to install the latest cli.